Haal20/DailyLearn/README.md

 # DaylieLearn
 Classroom application.
+This application is only designed for mobile use.
+Please have that in mind if viewing on a bif screen device.

+#Getting started
 Clone the repository by copying the HTTPS adress on the projects GitHub page.
 Choose a map to store the projekt in; right click the map and choose "git bacth here".
 Your terminalwindow should now be open.